LacunaSoftware/docs/docs.en-us/articles/amplia-reg/on-premises/configure-sms.md

 Some operations on [Amplia Reg](../index.md) require sending SMS messages.
 SMS messages may be sent using different *providers*.

-The section **SMS** of the JSON configuration file configures the SMS sending.
+The section **SMS** of the configuration file configures the SMS sending.
 The setting **Type** defines which provider should be used, and the remaining settings depend on the provider chosen:

 * [Twilio](https://www.twilio.com/)
   * **Type**: set this setting to `Twilio` to send SMS messages using Twilio